gammapy/gammapy/docs/user-guide/stats/wstat_derivation.rst

 where :math:`\mu_{\mathrm{sig}}` and :math:`\mu_{\mathrm{bkg}}` are respectively
-the number of expected signal and background counts in the ON region, as defined in the :ref:`stats-introduction`.
+the number of expected signal and background counts in the ON region, as defined in the :ref:`stats_notation`.
 By taking two time the negative log likelihood and neglecting model independent and thus constant terms, we define the **WStat**.